Faculty Research Interests

 Suzanne Okere - Dr. Okere has two themes in her research - cultural competence of physical therapists and instructional assistance aids for anatomy.
-She conducts annual service learning projects to Nicaragua and has presented in several venues on the cultural development of students participating in this project
+She manages study abroad projects/trips and has presented in several venues on the cultural development of students participating in study abroad projects.

 Mary Elizabeth Parker - Dr. Parker's area of expertise and study are differential diagnosis, undiagnosed and rare disorders, and movement dysfunction in individuals with autism spectrum disorders.
 She is interested in rare diseases including mitochondrial disorders, lysosomal storage disorders, and congenital disorders of glycosylation.
 Her scholarship and teaching are supported by her service to U.R.
 Our Hope in her role as their Medical Liaison.

 Angela Rich - Dr. Rich's passion resides in biomechanics and movement dysfunction.
 Pain, chronic conditions and acute injuries are often a result of underlying postural and movement impairments.
 Identifying static and dynamic impairments reveals what lies behind the condition and provides a window for individualized, concise intervention.
 Considering the body function as a whole, recognition and restoration of optimal movement is necessary to truly address a condition.